Azure-Samples/dab-entraid-auth/README.md

 ## Configure Data API builder permissions

 Now Data API builder is able to authenticate users via Entra ID.
-A sample of the authorization options that Data API builder allows is available in `./config/dab-config-auth.json` file.
+A sample of the authorization options that Data API builder allows is available in the `./config/dab-config-auth.json` file.

-The "Session" entity has been configured to allow only `authenticated` request.
-The value returned are only those that match the user's identity by comparing the value of the claim `oid` to the value of the column `owner`.
+The "Session" entity has been configured to allow only `authenticated` requests.
+The values returned are only those that match the user's identity by comparing the value of the claim `oid` to the value of the column `owner`.

 ```json
 "permissions": [